Smoking Recovery Calculator

 The first four weeks after quitting smoking are the hardest.
 This is when the withdrawal syndrome causes the greatest discomfort.
 You'd better plan in advance and prepare yourself to get a lot of sleep, relaxation, and healthy food.
 It might not be the best idea to quit smoking three days before an important job interview ;) Don't worry - one of the first benefits you'll experience is the improvement of the sense of smell and taste.

 - Within the first 24 hours, the organism starts to react to the absence of nicotine.
-According to scientific research, heart rate drops soon by around 9 bpm.
+According to , heart rate drops soon by around 9 bpm.
 It's a beneficial effect of abstinence, but at the beginning can cause you to feel dizzy.

-- In the following days of abstinence, you may encounter anxiety, restlessness, and difficulty concentrating.
+- of abstinence, you may encounter anxiety, restlessness, and difficulty concentrating.
 These effects peak around the third day, alleviate significantly by the end of the second week and usually subside by the end of the fourth week.

 The severity of the effects depends largely on the number of pack years.
 Clinicians use this parameter to describe the intensity of tobacco smoking throughout the patient's life.